drakon660/Lodgify/README.md

 ## Movies challenge
 ---

-Please follow the instructions included here.
-When you are finished, zip it, use a cloud service to upload it and send the link to us by **email**.
-(Remeber to set the zip file permission to **Read-only to anyone**, we suggest Google Drive, but Dropbox, OneDrive, etc is also ok.)

-Thank you and good luck!

----

 ## Context

 We want a C# .Net Core Web Application API project that meets our requirements.
 We provide you with the solution skeleton and a few features implemented to save time.